Catherine0120/Catherine0120.github.io/_pages/notes.md

 ## Data Structure and Algorithm

-I took Data Structure and Algorithm (Grade: B+) taught by Prof [JUNHUI DENG](https://www.cs.tsinghua.edu.cn/info/1137/3886.htm) during my first semester of my sophomore year.
+I took Data Structure and Algorithm taught by Prof [JUNHUI DENG](https://www.cs.tsinghua.edu.cn/info/1137/3886.htm) during my first semester of my sophomore year.

 + [Data Structure and Algorithm Course Note by Shiying](/files/DSA.html): This nearly 100-page, 45,000-word note comprehensively covers all course materials and provides detailed explanations of key details and insightful reflections.
 The included images in the notes are sourced from the teacher's lecture slides.